CBIhalsen/PolyglotPDF/README.md

 ```bash
 pip install -r requirements.txt
 ```
+3. The API key is configured in config.json.
+The alicloud translation API is not recommended.

-3. Run the application:
+4. Run the application:
 ```bash
 python app.py
 ```

-4. Access the web interface:
+5. Access the web interface:
 Open your browser and navigate to `http://127.0.0.1:8000`

 ## Requirements